by Collyn Rivers – Updated 2020

 - There is confusion about RV ‘self-containment’.
 This includes what it is.
 And where it applies.

-Caravan rollovers escalate yearly
+Travel Trailer rollovers escalate yearly

 Each is an avoidable tragedy.
 Many end the RV dreams of those involved.
 Or worse.